 In fact, we found them everywhere–the corner of the whiteboard, the lights, the door, and their name tags!
 Students were turning their “right angle finder” at all sorts of angles to find them!
 We then came back and folded our circle in half AGAIN to find a 45 degree angle and went back on a hunt!

 Students found angles in letters, in the angle our easel was set at, and in dozens of other places!
 I loved watching them really start to “see” how big these different angles are–a huge help in our ability to estimate relative sizes and to check for reasonableness.

 So after I was pretty sure we were in good shape with right angles, I knew I wanted to test it with a concept sort.
-If you aren’t familiar with concept sorts, I have a bunch of blog posts about them so I won’t bore you here with the details.
-Just search in the right side bar for “concept sorts” if you want to find more posts.
+If you aren’t familiar with concept sorts, I have a bunch of blog posts about them.
+Just search in the right sidebar for “concept sorts” if you want to find more posts.

 This one was simply geared toward getting students talking about right angles and defending their thinking based on the foundation we had gotten with our folding activity.

 One of my rules for concept sorts is that nobody can place a card in a category without the team agreeing.
 It is super easy for students to grab cards and start sorting quickly–meaning that the assertive, confident students get the work!